rficu/rpr/README.md

 If you're interested in the idea behind this project, please read [this](https://vizardy.net/blog/scaling_to_infinity.html) and [this](https://vizardy.net/blog/scaling_to_infinity_v2.html) blogpost about it.

 This repository provides an implementation of RPR and a few demo applications that showcase the functionality of the protocol.
 Because the main point is to showcase the protocol, the implementation is very verbose and cuts some corners.
 For example, the demo applications assume that a constant 1 Mbps of video is sent and fake values for upload bandwidth are used instead of finding the actual values.
-[GoRTP](https://github.com/wernerd/GoRTP) is used as the RTP implementation.
-Due to my inexperience with this library, I cannot get it to send an RTP packet with an SSRC other than the one that is bound to the created session and that is why CSRC is used to signal the original source instead.

-`pkg/rpr` contains the actual protocol implementation and RTP send and receiver functions that are modified to support packet relaying. `pkg/connectivity` contains code related to call initiation and is not part of the actual protocol.
+`pkg/rpr` contains the actual protocol implementation and RTP send and receiver functions that are modified to support packet relaying. `pkg/connectivity` contains code related to call initiation and is not part of the actual protocol. `pkg/rtp` contains a very tiny RTP implementation that only implements the necessary stuff from RFC 3550 to make this work.

 ## Interoperability